 These tips may not make your website the first one to appear in the list, but they just may help you move up a little.
-No matter what you do, make sure you make a site that you want to visit.
+No matter what you do, make sure you make a site that you want to visit and written the way humans would want to read it.
 If you're gaming the system, sooner or later Google will figure it out and change their formula.
 You'll end up plummeting in the search results and wonder why.

 Ignore spam and websites that offer to submit your website to hundreds of search engines.
 At best these are wastes of time or money and at worst they can actually hurt your ranking.